THEG77/ReactTicTacToe/README.md

 # Hangman
- This is a word guessing puzzle made with React.js
+ This is TicTacToe made with React.js
+ ⚠Spaghetti Code Ahead⚠
 ## Available online
  Goto https://h-man-with-react.herokuapp.com/ to play it